Keep em Safe!

-Macadamia Nuts are highly toxic.
-This alone sent us to the vet late night as I realized she was paralyzed from the waist down and couldn’t breath well.
-One expensive vet bill later, we were home with 2 days of recovery time ahead of us.
+Macadamia nuts are highly toxic.
+This alone sent us to the vet late night as I realized she was paralyzed from the waist down and couldn't breath well.
+One expensive vet bill later, we were home with two days of recovery time ahead of us.

 Raisins and Grapes.
 Your dog or cat can die rather quickly from these two, get to a vet.
 These contain an ingredient that will shut down their kidneys almost immediately.

 Chocolate.
-Depends on the amount and size but get to a vet if your pet has any gastric distress.
-It’s the uncontrollable runs that will kill your sweetie.
+The severity depends on the amount and size, but get to a vet if your pet has any gastric distress.
+It's the uncontrollable runs that will kill your sweetie.

 Onions and Garlic.
 Don't feed them these veggies….they contain toxic thiosulfate which cause your pets red blood cells to burst in their bodies.
 Remember this with table scraps and don't risk it.

 Veggies containing oxalates which mess with their digestive, nervous and urinary systems.
 These include : Potatoes, Tomatoes, Rhubarb, and Broccoli